mohit3wadhwa/docker-ready-python-flask-app/README.md

 $ docker run -dp 5000:5000 docker-ready-python-flask-app

-Once all above get completed, look for http://localhost:5000/ in any of your broswer.
+Once all above get completed, look for http://localhost:5000/ in any of your browser.